lincon07/patrol-manager/README.md

 # Welcome to Patrol Manager
 Welcome to **Patrol Manager**, the ultimate utility tool for **DoJRP** members!
 As the developer, I hope you find this application helpful and user-friendly.
 While pull requests (PRs) are currently not accepted, your feedback and bug reports are highly encouraged.
 You can submit them directly through the app.
+I want to note that this will be released as a public Beta.
+Meaning there will be issues, bugs, errors, etc.

 ### Key Reminder
 Follow the instructions carefully, as some steps may be a bit tricky.
 Now, let's dive into the features!